MDU-C2/SLaRC-LightSeeker-HT25/docs/Documentation.md

 #### 4.3.6 High-Voltage PDB
 The high-voltage power distribution board is used for components that require 48V DC input.
 The PDB has an input from the battery, four outputs to the motors, and one output to the router.
+Every motor connector can handle 48V and up to 30A.
+The router connector is designed to tolerate 48V and up to 20A.

-It is designed to make a maximum current of 30A from the motors and 20A to the router.
+The board also has a dedicated space for CAN communication, including two USB-to-CAN adapters and two CAN bus splitters.

-The card also has extra space for CAN communication, including two USB-to-CAN adapters and two CAN bus splitters.
+diode, säkring, kylfläns
 <!-- Add drawings and pictures of the pdb--->

 #### 4.3.7 Low-Voltage PDB